FairwindsOps/rok8s-scripts/examples/minimal/README.md

 * Edit `./deploy/minimal-production.deployment.yml` with your quay username and repository

 ### Setting up Kubernetes
+> Note: Using your personal kubeconfig is NOT recommended.
+It is much more secure
+> to create a service account.
+See the docs on [Kubernetes auth](/docs/kubernetes_auth.md)
+> for more details
-In order to deploy to Kubernetes, you'll need to base64 encode your kubeconfig and set it as an environment variable in CircleCI.
+In order to deploy to Kubernetes, you'll need to base64 encode a valid kubeconfig and set it as an environment variable in CircleCI.
+We recommend [creating a service account](/docs/kubernetes_auth.md) for this, but for simplicity the example below uses the kubeconfig stored in your home directory.
 * Run:
 ```
 cat ~/.kube/config | base64 -w 0 > kube-config-encoded.txt